-The HKU-Pasteur Research Pole Fellowship enables students in master, doctoral or post-doctoral studies at universities in Hong Kong and Macao to pursue their research project during a three-month internship at the Institut Pasteur in Paris, in the laboratory of their choice.
+The HKU-Pasteur Research Pole Fellowship enables students in master's, doctoral or post-doctoral studies at universities in Hong Kong and Macao to pursue their research project during a three-month internship at Institut Pasteur in Paris in the laboratory of their choice.

-The ceremony took place in the presence of Ms Diane-Sophie Trévoux, Attachée for cooperation at the Consulate General of France in Hong Kong and Macao, Professor Roberto Bruzzone and Professor Leo Poon, both co-directors of the HKU-Pasteur Research Pole, the sponsors of the programme, as well as the three scholarship holders, their supervisors and their families.
+The ceremony took place in the presence of Ms Diane-Sophie Trévoux, attachée for cooperation at the Consulate General of France in Hong Kong and Macao, Professor Roberto Bruzzone, and Professor Leo Poon, both of whom are co-directors of the HKU-Pasteur Research Pole, the sponsors of the programme.
+The three scholarship holders, their supervisors, and their families also attended.

 The event was an opportunity to thank the three main sponsors of the programme alongside the Consulate General of France: the Legion of Honour Club Hong Kong Chapter, represented by Mr Henry Tang, BNP Paribas Hong Kong Branch, represented by its CEO Mr Hugo Leung, and the Pasteur Foundation Asia, represented by its former President,Mr Leo Kung.

 In 2021, for the first edition of this programme, three laureates were selected for the quality of their research project:

 Mr Ye Peng, a doctoral student at the HKU-Pasteur Research Pole, who will be doing his internship in the Institut Pasteur and CNRS Biological Image Analysis Laboratory under the supervision of Dr Elisabeth Labruyère.